Ikkis: Development

-The film has been produced by Dinesh Vijan and Binny Padda, alongside Sharada Karki Jalota, Keval Shah, Antara Banerjee, Naved Farooqui, and Poonam Shivdasani.
-The film has been co-wriiten by Sriram Raghavan, Arijit Biswas, and Pooja Ladha Surti.
-The film has been in pipeline since 2019 when it was first announced on 69th birth anniversary of Arun Khetarpal but was pushed back due to COVID-19 and reimagined in 2022 with fresh new cast retaining only Dharmendra as the father, ML Khetarpal.
-The film has been shot across various locatons in North India.
+The film was produced by Dinesh Vijan's Maddock Films and Binny Padda, alongside Sharada Karki Jalota, Keval Shah, Antara Banerjee, Naved Farooqui, and Poonam Shivdasani.
+The film has been co-written by Sriram Raghavan, Arijit Biswas, and Pooja Ladha Surti.
+It was in the pipeline since 2019 when it was first announced on Arun Khetarpal's 69th birth anniversary and was supposed to go on floors in 2020 but was delayed due to the COVID-19 pandemic in India.
+The film has been shot across various locations in North India.
+The film has a poem titled Aj vi ji karda hai, pind apne nu jaanwa, which has been written and orated by late actor Dharmendra himself.
+Agastya Nanda who plays Arun Khetarpal underwent a strict regimen as the role required a strict fitness requirement.